 - Grade Appeals and Academic Grievances

 Individuals who have a concern are encouraged to review the policy library for relevant policies and associated procedures.
 Complaints regarding discrimination, harassment or sexual misconduct shall always follow the procedures set out in those policies, and those policies shall control.

-For complaints not covered by specific policies or procedures, individuals are encouraged to address their concerns through an informal complaint process by following the appropriate chain of command in accordance with the University’s organizational structure.
+For complaints not covered by specific policies or procedures, individuals are encouraged to address their concerns through an informal complaint process by following the appropriate chain of command in accordance with the university’s organizational structure.
 For example, complaints about an office or department (or an individual in a department or office) should be addressed to the director or department head of that unit.
 Individuals who are not satisfied that a complaint has been adequately addressed may pursue it to the next level within the administrative structure up through the vice president level.

 Students who are unable to resolve their concern through this process may file a formal (written) complaint.
 A record of such complaints will be maintained at the vice president level.

-Individuals who are unsure of relevant policies or procedures for addressing a specific issue or who need guidance regarding the organizational structure of the institution are encouraged to review the Student Grievance Resources webpage and/or to contact their academic advisor, the Student Ombudsman, the Dean of Students, or Associate Provost for Student Development and Public Affairs.
+Individuals who are unsure of relevant policies or procedures for addressing a specific issue or who need guidance regarding the organizational structure of the institution are encouraged to review the Student Grievance Resources webpage and/or to contact their academic advisor, the Dean of Students, or Associate Provost for Student Development and Public Affairs.

 The Missouri Department of Higher Education (MDHE) serves as a clearinghouse for postsecondary student complaints.
 The MDHE complaint policy contains information about the complaint process and includes instructions for how to file a formal complaint.
 Note that the policy provides that a student who wishes to file a complaint with the department must first exhaust all formal and informal avenues provided by the institution to resolve disputes.